Skip to main content

 The execution interval should not be set below 5 seconds to prevent performance issues and excessive server load.

-The Flag Modes explained
+Flag Modes

 FlagMeaning